-Convertible Debentures
+2016 Convertible Debentures

-In November 15 and 25, 2016, the Company closed two tranches of a convertible debenture, raising a total of \$365,000 (the "2016 Debentures").
+On November 15 and 25, 2016, the Company closed two tranches of a convertible debenture, raising a total of \$365,000 (the "2016 Debentures").
 In connection with this transaction, the Company paid an agent for the transaction a cash commission of \$11,250 and issued compensation warrants exercisable for 166,666 units exercisable at \$0.05 per unit (with each unit being comprised of one share and one five year warrant exercisable at \$0.075 per share).

-The 2016 Debentures have a two year term, bear interest at 10% per annum and are convertible into post-consolidated units at \$0.075 of principal amount per post-consolidated unit, for conversions within one year from issuance, and at \$0.10 of principal amount per unit for conversions completed thereafter until maturity.
-Each post-consolidated unit will consist of one post-consolidated common share and one common share purchase warrant.
+The 2016 Debentures had a two year term, bore interest at 10% per annum and were convertible into post-consolidated units at \$0.075 of principal amount per post-consolidated unit, for conversions within one year from issuance, and at \$0.10 of principal amount per unit for conversions completed thereafter until maturity.
+Each post-consolidated unit consisted of one post-consolidated common share and one common share purchase warrant.

-Each warrant will be exercisable for one post-consolidated common share at \$0.075 for a five year period.
-If Noble's share consolidation is not approved by shareholders, the 2016 Debentures will continue to bear interest at 10% per annum and be convertible into units at \$0.05 of principal amount per unconsolidated unit in the first year and at \$0.10 principal amount per unit thereafter until maturity at the option of the debenture holder.
-Each unconsolidated unit consists of one common share and one common share purchase warrant, each such warrant being exercisable for one common share at \$0.05 for a five year period.
+Each warrant was exercisable for one post-consolidated common share at \$0.075 for a five year period.
+If Noble's share Consolidationhad not been approved by shareholders, the 2016 Debentures would have continued to bear interest at 10% per annum and be convertible into units at \$0.05 of principal amount per unconsolidated unit in the first year and at \$0.10 principal amount per unit thereafter until maturity at the option of the debenture holder.
+Each unconsolidated unit would have consisted of one common share and one common share purchase warrant, each such warrant would have been exercisable for one common share at \$0.05 for a five year period.